Cheesecake with Comté on a nut base

 How do you make this?

-For the base: Place the dates, pecans, roasted hazelnuts, fleur de sel, and vanilla extract in a blender and mix until smooth.
+For the base: Put the dates, pecans, roasted hazelnuts, fleur de sel, and vanilla extract in a blender and mix until smooth.

 Evenly distribute the mixture over the bottom of a cake pan and press down firmly.